Onemind-Services-LLC/cloudmydc-docs/docs/Database/PostgreSQL/Connection to Applications/SSL Connection to PostgreSQL.md

 :::tip Tips

 - we won’t explain commands parameters in details here, but if you’d like to know more, just refer to the [Self-Signed Custom SSL](https://cloudmydc.com/) page in our documentation or check the official [OpenSSL](https://cloudmydc.com/) site for the full list of available actions
-- you can also use [custom SSL](https://cloudmydc.com/) certificate similarly to the described below (follow the Generate a Custom SSL Certificate section of the linked guide to get such).
+- you can also use [Custom SSL](http://localhost:3000/docs/ApplicationSetting/SSL/Custom%20SSL) certificate similarly to the described below (follow the Generate a Custom SSL Certificate section of the linked guide to get such).
 In this latter case, you can skip the generation instruction and jump directly to the [6th step](https://cloudmydc.com/) of this instruction

 :::